Fentonhaslam/bookmark_manager/README.md

 postgres=# CREATE DATABASE "input name" - if you put username i.e. fentonhaslam, makes psql deploy automatically.

 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+2. Create the database using the psql command CREATE DATABASE "bookmark_manager";
 3. Connect to the database using the pqsl command \c bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql

+Copy the line below into the new sql file. \/ \/ \/ CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));

+rackup -p 3000

+to view bookmarks, navigate to 'localhost:3000/bookmarks'

+Using SELECT to view the table
+Using INSERT to add data to a table
+Using SELECT to query data
+Using DELETE to delete data
+Using UPDATE to update data